-The Washington State Department of Transportation (WSDOT) Headquarters (HQ) Hydraulics Office uses several methods of determining runoff rates and/or volumes.
-Experience has shown them to be accurate, convenient, and economical.
+The Washington State Department of Transportation (WSDOT) Headquarters (HQ) Hydraulics Office uses several methods for determining runoff rates and/or volumes.
+Experience has shown these methods to be accurate, convenient, and economical.
 The following methods will be discussed in detail in subsequent sections of this chapter:

 - 1. The Rational Method - 2.
 The Santa Barbara Urban Hydrograph (SBUH) Method - 3.
-Continuous Simulation Method, (western Washington for stormwater design) - 4.
+Continuous Simulation Method (western Washington for stormwater design) - 4.
 Published Flow Records - 5.
 United States Geological Survey (USGS) Regression Equations - 6.
 Flood Reports

 Two other methods, documented testimony and high water mark observations, may be used as back-up material to confirm the results of the above statistical and empirical methods.
 Where calculated results vary from on-site observations, further investigation may be required.
-The additional two methods are: